-Many people are probably not aware that a cathedral is technically defined as a Christian church that contains the seat of a bishop.
+Many people are probably not aware that a cathedral is not named as such because of its size, but is technically defined as a Christian church that contains the seat of a bishop.
 In fact, the word cathedral comes from the Latin word cathedra, which means seat.
-Cathedrals serve as the center of a dioceses (an administrative region governed by a Bishop) for Roman Catholic, Anglican, Orthodox and Lutheran churches.
+Cathedrals serve as the center of a dioceses (an administrative region governed by a bishop) for Roman Catholic, Anglican, Orthodox and Lutheran churches.

-While the role of a cathedral was mostly as place of worship and a place to serve God in the community, cathedrals also played an important role in the hierarchical organizational structure of the church.
-Because cathedrals symbolize both the glory of God and the power of the Church, the building of cathedrals in France tend to be enormous, ornate and awe-inspiring feats of architecture.
-In fact, cathedrals are frequently one of the oldest and most imposing building in smaller towns and the size and splendor of these buildings are often confusingly out of proportion with the village that surrounds it.
+While a cathedral was mostly as place of worship in the community, because cathedrals symbolize both the glory of God and the power of the Church, cathedrals in France tend to be enormous, ornate feats of architecture.
+Cathedrals are frequently one of the oldest buildings in smaller towns, their size and splendor often confusingly out of proportion with the village that surrounds it.

 Notre Dame de Paris

-One of the world’s most famous cathedrals, Notre Dame will certainly live up to your expectations despite its highly regarded reputation.
-Depicted in countless books and movies (and serving as the haunt of the Hunchback of Notre Dame), Notre Dame has long captured the imagination of visitors.
-This Gothic cathedral dating back to the 12th century is best-known for its intricate gargoyles, which adorn the outside of the cathedral.
+Notre Dame will certainly live up to your expectations, despite its fame.
+Depicted in countless books and movies (and serving as the haunt of everyone’s favorite hunchback), Notre Dame has long captured the imagination of visitors.
+This Gothic cathedral dates back to the 12th century and is best-known for its intricate gargoyles, which adorn the outside of the cathedral.
+Its position on an island in the Seine also gives you a unique opportunity to view the entire structure from afar.

 Rouen Cathedral